alfateh-hasani/logseq-notes/pages/Git & Github.md

 		- here can create issue and assign it to member then can track the progress of it
 		- can Add labels to Issues {Bug, Documentation, Duplicate, ...}
 		- Can add comments for an issue
+	- Pull Request
+		- after creating new branch and commit changes